Last Updated on September 14, 2020 by Scott

 2. Strip and Connect Copper Wire to Copper Rod

 After properly staking the grounding rod 4ft down, it is time to move onto connecting the copper wire.

 Using the wire stripper, properly strip the copper wire and wrap it tightly around the copper ground rod using the pliers.

 Once you have completed stripping and connecting the copper wire to the grounding rod, it’s time to connect it to the generator.

 Carefully strip the other side of the copper wire to prepare it for connecting.

 Locate a grounding bolt on your generator and loosen it just enough to wrap the stripped wire around it.

-Grounding your generator is a very important part of setting up and using your portable generator properly (if it requires grounding).
+Grounding your generator (as necessary) is a very important part of setting up and using your portable generator properly.

-This reduces the changes of any malfunctions and keeps you and your appliances (including your generator) safe.
+This reduces the chances of malfunction and keeps you and your appliances (including your generator) safe.

 Even if your generator does not require grounding, knowing how to properly ground a generator can help keep others safe.